olets/zsh-abbr-v5-docs/docs/installation.md

 ## Manual

-- Either download the latest release's archive from <https://github.com/olets/zsh-abbr/releases> and expand it (ensures you have the latest official release)
+- Either download the archive of the release of your choice from <https://github.com/olets/zsh-abbr/releases> and expand it (ensures you have the latest official release)
 - or clone a single branch:
     ```shell:no-line-numbers
     git clone https://github.com/olets/zsh-abbr --single-branch --branch <branch> --depth 1
     ```
     Replace `<branch>` with a branch name.
-Good options are `main` (for the latest stable release), `next` (for the latest release, even if it isn't stable).
+Good options are `main` (for the latest stable release), `next` (for the latest release, even if it isn't stable), or `v5` (for releases in this major version).

 Then add `source path/to/zsh-abbr.zsh` to your `.zshrc` (replace `path/to/` with the real path), and restart zsh: